laurarebelo/GMD1/4-milestone-2/README.md

 Can take damage or heal.
 (These functions are public, can be triggered externally.)

+When taking damage, the player flashes in the same color as the enemy that hit him.

+The Player will be tinted in the damage color for as long as he is temporarily immune to damage (currently 1 second).

 ## ENEMY BEHAVIOUR
 ### Slimes Idle Movement